shaymiya/30-days-of-python/README.md

 Learned more about strings and how to handle them with python's build in functions!

 **DAY 05 - LISTS** \
-Learned how to handle and utilize lists in python
+Learned how to handle and modify lists in python